Dr. Anna Smol | Office: Seton 510 | Email: email@example.com | @AnnaMSmol

-  If you have a disability and require academic accommodations, you must register with Disability Services as early as possible in order to receive accommodations.
+If you have a disability and require academic accommodations, you must register with Accessibility Services as early as possible in order to receive accommodations.

 Learning can certainly occur outside the classroom, but it is also prompted by what goes on inside the classroom.
 To gain fully from this course as we build knowledge and skills, you have to be part of it and engaged in the process.
 Everyone’s full participation contributes to a vibrant experience for all in the class; if you are not fully committed to the course you are draining some of the energy of the group.
 To make this the best experience for all concerned, you are expected to attend classes regularly, which is why the University Calendar states: “Regular attendance is expected of students at all classes….
 It is the prerogative of the instructor to determine when a student’s scholastic standing in any course is being affected adversely by absence.
 The instructor then, in consultation with the appropriate Dean, will determine whether or not the student should be dismissed from the course.
 It is the student’s responsibility to notify the instructor of any justifiable reason that causes an absence from class.“

 Of course, things happen that might prevent you from coming to class; if so, you are expected to conduct yourself in a professional manner and to notify me if you cannot attend.
 That way, I can advise you on the best way for you to keep up with what is going on, and I can better track who is still working on the course materials.